 Those headaches were awful.
 They would start as a dull ache in the morning, and I would shut down by the evening.
 Sadly, several months after the hospital incident, the headache returned.
 I had a toothache in the roots of those molars as well.
 Finally, I got out the yellow pages.
 I had gotten my first massage a few months earlier from a guy who had recently taken neuromuscular classes.
 A neuromuscular therapist gave me a great deal of relief in an hour for $40.
 I saw her weekly for a while.
 Check out the “after” picture below.

-This, like other masseter trigger points, is often activated by unusual jaw activity, like crunching ice, busting popcorn kernels, or chewing on toothpicks.
+Like other masseter trigger points, this is often activated by unusual jaw activity, like crunching ice, busting popcorn kernels, or chewing on toothpicks.
 Nearby joint problems, especially the upper neck joints, are also a part of perpetuating this pattern.
 This one, however, is usually intensified by clenching, chewing.

 A crack or a cavity on a tooth can cause this trigger point to flare up.
 You may get a bit of relief from the self-care post, but you need to see a dentist.
 I’ve been there and used the self-care to tide me over for the weekend.
 Larger problems develop when dental care is avoided.

 A bad tooth can also cause a deviant chewing pattern that aggravates this trigger point.
-This trigger point irritates the tooth and jaw as well, often creating cracked teeth and irritation.
+Additionally, this trigger point irritates the tooth and jaw.
+Often, this leads to cracked teeth and irritation.

 Here is a picture of me, 31 years later.
 Different hair.
 Very different jaw.
+No headache in the eyebrow.
 I remember taking a cranial / trigger point course and feeling how much more space I had behind my back teeth.
 The size of the jaw shrank over a week.
 Later, I rewrote that course and taught it with craniostructural techniques.

 I created my TMJ issue by grinding my teeth while weight-lifting and chewing on pens at work.
-I’ve had people come to me with similar problems from chewing on toothpicks or grinding their teeth at night.
-Notably, most people do not have a good explanation about why their jaw is so large or tight.
+I’ve had people come to me with similar problems, from chewing on toothpicks or grinding their teeth at night.
+Notably, most people do not understand why their jaw is so large or tight.
 This problem usually develops as a problem that is secondary to imbalances in the skull and neck.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.